Eucaa/historebay/README.md

     - SITE_HOST
     - STRIPE_PUBLISHABLE
     - STRIPE_SECRET
-4. In Config Vars, also add `DISABLE_COLLECTSTATIC = 1` to instruct Heroku to ignore running the [_manage.py_](https://github.com/Eucaa/historebay/blob/master/manage.py) collectstatic command during the deployment process.
-5. Run `$ python3 manage.py makemigrations` and `$ python3 manage.py migrate`.
+4. Run `$ python3 manage.py makemigrations` and `$ python3 manage.py migrate`.
-6. Create a new super user for the production database with `$ python3 manage.py createsuperuser` and follow instructions in the terminal.
+5. Create a new super user for the production database with `$ python3 manage.py createsuperuser` and follow instructions in the terminal.
-7. `$ pip3 freeze > requirements.txt` to make sure `requirements.txt` is up to date.
+6. `$ pip3 freeze > requirements.txt` to make sure `requirements.txt` is up to date.
-8. Create a Procfile and add the text `web: gunicorn finalmilestone.wsgi:application` inside of it.
+7. Create a Procfile and add the text `web: gunicorn finalmilestone.wsgi:application` inside of it.
-9. In `settings.py`, comment out import env and set `DEBUG = False`.
+8. In `settings.py`, comment out import env and set `DEBUG = False`.
-10. In Heroku, go to Deploy and select GitHub as a deployment method.
+9. In Heroku, go to Deploy and select GitHub as a deployment method.
 Find your repository.
 Manually deploy the master branch.
 Activate automatic deploys.
-11. Add the deployed Heroku link to `ALLOWED_HOSTS` in `settings.py` and git push origin master.
+10. Add the deployed Heroku link to `ALLOWED_HOSTS` in `settings.py` and git push origin master.
 The Heroku app should now be working.

 ## Development vs Deployed Version
 The env.py file is not pushed to GitHub or Heroku as this contains keys which need to remain hidden from other users.